TATUMGAMES/TG-MIKROS-MAFIA-BOT/docs/API_REPUTATION_SCORE.md

 - GDPR-compliant with data deletion endpoints

 ### Privacy
-- Users can request their data via `/score` command
+- Admins can lookup user data via `/lookup` command
 - Server owners can opt out of global tracking
 - Sensitive notes are only visible to moderators
 - Public API excludes private moderation notes